-- Base Linux software not released by Novell for SLES 11 SP1 or by Red Hat for RHEL 6 or other software not released by SGI. - Other releases, updates, or patches not released by Novell for SLES 11 SP1, Red Hat for RHEL 6 or by SGI for SGI Performance Suite software. - Software patches, drivers, or other changes obtained from the Linux community or vendors other than Novell, Red Hat, and SGI. - Kernels recompiled or reconfigured to run with parameter settings or other modules as not specified by Novell or Red Hat and SGI. - Unsupported hardware configurations and devices.
+- Base Linux software not released by Novell for SLES 11 SP1 or by Red Hat for RHEL 6 or other software not released by SGI. - SGI does not provide technical support for the CentOS 6 operating system. - Other releases, updates, or patches not released by Novell for SLES 11 SP1, Red Hat for RHEL 6 or by SGI for SGI Performance Suite software. - Software patches, drivers, or other changes obtained from the Linux community or vendors other than Novell, Red Hat, and SGI. - Kernels recompiled or reconfigured to run with parameter settings or other modules as not specified by Novell or Red Hat and SGI. - Unsupported hardware configurations and devices.